 - In the twentieth century the story was retold in verse form in The Ballad of St. Kenelm AD 821, by the Worcestershire writer Francis Brett Young.
 Now neglected, he was a major literary figure during the middle years of the twentieth century and lived part of his life near the routes, residing close to the village of Fladbury from 1937 to 1944.

-- Geoffrey Hill makes mention of St Kenelm and Romsley, Worcestershire, in his book-length poem, The Triumph of Love.
+- Sir Geoffrey Hill (from Bromsgrove, Worcestershire) makes mention of St Kenelm and Romsley in his book-length poem, The Triumph of Love (1997).

 - The story according to the fourteenth century South English Legendary